Even though airline food is made for a small eater, in a miniature container with small utensils,it is appreciated.

 It was restored completely in the 1950s and looks now like it did in the 1800s.
 When you walk inside you are greeted by ushers and today is good because an English speaking tour is beginning and I am hustled along to join it.
 There is no charge and the two young ladies who take myself and a young man from New Zealand under their wings answer our most boring questions.

 This theater, in its heyday, was where folks went who had reached the upper crust of society, or had aspirations to be there.
-The decision to be wealthy causes one to do things that bring wealth.
-Building museums or palaces becomes the thing one does when he or she has more than enough and wants to show the world he or she is a man or woman or man/woman of importance.
+Building museums or palaces becomes the thing one does when he or she has more than enough and wants to show the world he or she is a person of importance.

 Located near Independence Square in Montevideo, in the shadow of the Artigas statue and mausoleum, this theater is not majestic.
-It looks like a Roman 7-11.
+It looks to me like like a Roman 7-11 would have looked on some small Roman corner where the slaves lived.

-Our tour begins in a reception area just outside the theatre’s Presidential boxes reserved for the President, his wife, and important guests.
-Uruguay has never had a King or Queen.
+My tour begins in a reception area just outside the theater’s Presidential boxes reserved for the President, his wife, and important guests.

 From the reception room, we are shown into the theater itself.
-It has three different floors with individual boxes designed to give wealthy patrons a good view of the stage.
-The floor area facing the stage has seats like those in modern movie theaters.In the 1800’s this would have been the place to be for this cities well to do to be seen and heard.
+The performing space has three different floors with individual boxes designed to give wealthy patrons a good view of the performance.

-From the main theater we move downstairs to another performing space suited to different kinds of performances.
-A trio comes on stage and sings, dances, and acts out a skit specially for us.
+From the main theater we are ushered downstairs to a second much smaller performing space suited to smaller kinds of performances.
+A trio comes on stage and sings for us, dances, and acts out a specialty skit.
 Alana reminds us that Carnival is coming to Uruguay in January and it lasts a month with barrios competing for prizes.
-Festivities explode all over the city.
+Carnival festivities explode all over the city and there are extravagant goings on in this very facility.

-After my little tour today , know I have arrived in Uruguay.
+After my little tour today , I know I have arrived in Montevideo and my name has been recorded in some official visitor’s notebook somewhere.

 One might think getting peanut butter in Uruguay is easy.